 Alexa Chung’s Style – Outfit #5 “Friday”

 For the fifth day I chose a very sparkly look.
-Above, Alexa is wearing a silver skirt, a teal sweater, and black booties.
+In this photo, Alexa is wearing a silver skirt, a teal sweater, and black booties.

 On this day I wore a silver pleated midi skirt and a long fuzzy blue sweater.
 For shoes, I grabbed a pair of black booties.
 As simple as the outfit is, I like to complicate my life so I tried to recreate her brown smoky eye look as well.